self-installer notes Windows install details EXPGUI home

 EXPGUI (& GSAS) on Windows

-Installing GSAS and EXPGUI in WindowsMost users who install GSAS (General Structure Analysis System) and EXPGUI will do so by downloading a single file that installs the GSAS programs, the Tcl/Tk package (with some extensions), the EXPGUI scripts, as well as makes registry entries & defines shortcuts.
+Installing GSAS and EXPGUI in WindowsMost users who install GSAS (General Structure Analysis System) and EXPGUI, will do so by downloading a single file that installs the GSAS programs, the Tcl/Tk package (with some extensions), the EXPGUI scripts, as well as makes registry changes (or AUTOEXEC.BAT edits) as needed by GSAS.
 This will be described in brief in the next section of this page.
 It is also possible to download and install GSAS, Tcl/Tk & EXPGUI from separate distributions; please see the Windows install details web page for more details.

 More information about EXPGUI, including information on how it can be customized, can be found on web pages expgui.html and expgui_cfg.html.
 These files are also found in the ...\gsas\expgui\doc directory after EXPGUI is installed.